 - Spanish Friends: hostel meets guest house where you can also arrange Spanish lessons

 Stop 4: Potosí, city of the silver mines

 Potosí is one of the world’s highest cities at over 4,000m above sea level.
 It is the nucleus of South America’s silver mining history; at the height of production, the city had a population larger than London and Paris.

 Today, the mines inside Cerro Rico mountain – infamous for their high mortality rate – are still operational.
 Visitors can take guided tours inside the mines with local workers.
-You can read about our experience on one of these tours here.
+We wrote all about our experience on one of these tours.

 Day 10: Cerro Rico mines tour

 Before taking a trip inside the Cerro Rico mines, it’s important to be aware of the dangers, and to make an informed decision when choosing a tour company.
 We chose Big Deal Tours, run entirely by ex-miners.
 Although a little more expensive than others, they are committed to high safety standards and put profits into improving working conditions in the mines.